kg-kartik/Ambulance-on-demand/client/Readme [Regina].txt

 - Add a little bit of Javascript using React Hooks only to switch pages when button clicked.
 - Add Forgot Password (Login.js), Terms of Use and Privacy Policy (SignUp.js) placeholder.

-If there's any problem, please contact me via my email -> agatharejinas@gmail.com
+If there's any problem and would like to work with me, please contact me via my email -> agatharejinas@gmail.com

-I hope you like the UI Improvement project.
+I hope you like the UI Improvement project by me.
 Cheers!